-You and your family can depend on Allianz Assistance as your insurer to give you access to the best care possible.
-Because our goal is providing you with the best possible service, your policy will be administered by Allianz Care, a leading expert in international health insurance services.
+You and your family can depend on Allianz Care to give you access to the best care possible.

 This guide has two parts: "How to use your cover" is a quick summary of all important information you may want to read before using your cover; "Terms and conditions of your cover" explains the rules of your cover in more details.